A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation

 The neutrinos decoupled from the primordial plasma when $T \approx 1\; \rm{MeV}$ and subsequently free-streamed.
-If the total comoving energy of the $i^{th}$ neutrino mass state is $\epsilon_i$, we know that $\epsilon_i = \sqrt{q_i^2+a^2m_{\nu,i}^2}$ where $q_i$ is the comoving momentum of the $i^{th}$ state and $m_{\nu,i}$ its rest mass \cite{shoji2010massive}.
-As the Universe expands, the momentum of the neutrinos decays as $1/a$ and once their energy is dominated by the rest mass, they become non-relativistic.
-This transition occurs when the average momentum of the neutrinos falls below the rest mass.
-The average momentum of neutrinos when they are ultra-relativistic is obtained from the Fermi-Dirac distribution function as \cite{2014}, \cite{Levi16}:
+If the total comoving energy of the $i^{th}$ neutrino mass state is $\epsilon_i$, we have that $\epsilon_i = \sqrt{q_i^2+a^2m_{\nu,i}^2}$ where $q_i$ is the comoving momentum of the $i^{th}$ state and $m_{\nu,i}$ its rest mass \cite{shoji2010massive}.
+As the Universe expands, the momentum of the neutrinos decays as $1/a$; once their energy is dominated by the rest mass, the neutrinos become non-relativistic.
+This transition occurs when the neutrinos' average momentum falls below the rest mass.
+The average momentum of the neutrinos when they are ultra-relativistic is obtained from the Fermi-Dirac distribution function as \cite{2014,Levi16}: